 Due to the country's economic plight and the lack of comprehensive social welfare systems, the involvement of SOS Children's Villages has grown in recent years.
-The organisation provides day-care, primary and secondary education, vocational training and counselling to children, young people and families.
-The support varies according to the needs of the local population; for example the social centre in Savannakhet has family houses to provide temporary care for malnourished children from the neighbourhood and, in Samneua, the medical centre provides advice to the local community and also carries out vaccinations.
+The organization provides day-care, primary and secondary education, vocational training and counselling to children, young people and families.
+The support varies according to the needs of the local population; for example the social center in Savannakhet has family houses to provide temporary care for malnourished children from the neighborhood and, in Samneua, the medical center provides advice to the local community and also carries out vaccinations.
 When children can no longer be cared for by their families they can move into an SOS family, where they are looked after by an SOS mother.

 SOS Children's Village of Laos